manticoresoftware/manticoresearch-php/docs/configuration.md

 ]
 ```

 ### Retries

-By default the number of retries is equal with the number of defined hosts.
+By default, the number of retries is equal to the number of defined hosts.

-If the number of hosts is 10 and retries 5, the query will retry on 5 hosts according to connection strategy and end with error after 5 attempts.
+If the number of hosts is 10 and retries are set to 5, the query will retry on 5 hosts according to the connection strategy and end with an error after 5 attempts.

 Multiple hosts example: